Christian Bethancourt Player Props: Rays vs. Red Sox

 Christian Bethancourt At The Plate

-- Bethancourt is batting .105 with a double, a home run and two walks.
+- Bethancourt is hitting .105 with a double, a home run and two walks.

-- Bethancourt has gotten a hit in two of six games this year, but has had no multi-hit games.
+- Bethancourt has had a hit in a game twice this year, in six games played, but it was a single hit each time.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.